Ambience-Studios/AmbStudiosWebsite/README.md

 # Ambience Studios Website ![License](https://img.shields.io/badge/license-MIT-brightgreen)
-A website using React.js, CSS and JS to develop and design an interactive website built with Firebase
+A website using React, CSS and JS to develop and design an interactive website built with Firebase

 # Packages
 * [React](https://reactjs.org/)